-161 Rolling and sliding cylinders
+304 Rolling and sliding cylinders

-Two cylinders with the same mass and radius can roll along a ramp.
+Two identical cylinders can roll along a ramp.
 Both cylinders roll without slipping along the horizontal section at the base of the ramp.
 Along the sloped portion of the ramp, cylinder A encounters no friction and slips, but cylinder B rolls without slipping.
+(131F2022)